fightforthefuture/old.fightforthefuture.org/site/_petitions/2016/Stop-TPP-corruption.md

 headline: 'The TPP isn''t ''free trade,'' it''s corruption. '
 petition_title: Call out the TPP for corruption.
 search_description: The most corrupt trade deal in history.
-twittertext: I'm calling out the
+twittertext: I'm calling out the TPP for corruption.
+Will you join me?
 social_title: 'The most corrupt trade deal in history. '
 social_description: >-
   This is what happens when you let lobbyists secretly write the rules for 40%